When you start a new training, or train intense, your muscles are in pain. There are techniques to relieve muscle soreness and improve muscle recovery

 Techniques to Reduce Muscle Soreness and Improve Recovery

 Muscle soreness is sometimes unavoidable.
-If we want to build muscle and/or progress in our respective sport discipline, we must take our body to the limits.
+If you want to build muscle and/or progress in your respective sport discipline, one must take their body to the limits.
 And muscle soreness is a consequence of that.

-However, there are techniques that show some evidence improving the process of muscle recovery.
-In the next 3min, we'll go over the best and most effective techniques to reduce muscle soreness.
+However, there are techniquesto improve muscle recovery.
+In the next 3min, we'll go through the best and most effective techniques to reduce muscle soreness.

 *SCROLL TO THE BOTTOM TO FIND OUT THE BEST TECHNIQUE TO REDUCE MUSCLE SORENESS!!